1. What are the tools of performance testing?

-This is also an important Software Testing interview question for web application testing roles.
+Answer: This is also an important Software Testing interview question for web application testing roles.
 Note, this question is asking about the types of testing.

 Although you would do functional testing, usability testing, accessibility testing, etc, these are all also applicable to desktop application testing.
 The question is asking specifically for web testing.

 Two types of testing which are very important for testing web applications are Performance Testing and Security Testing.
 The difference between a web application and desktop application is that web applications are open to the world, with potentially many users accessing the application simultaneously at various times, so load testing and stress testing are important.